 But even without a coach at your fingertips, you can always trust this reality: Any thought or feeling that threatens your flow is, by definition, inaccurate, unhelpful, and a waste of your time.

-So don’t let yourself pay attention to whatever thoughts or fears are threatening your flow.
+So don’t let yourself get sucked into whatever thoughts or fears are threatening your flow.

 Instead, put your focus on the audience, pretend you’re hanging out with them, and let your natural rhythm start flowing again.